-Discover how we’re investing £1.2bn improving local communities through our major redevelopment programmes across the country.
+Discover how we’re investing in local communities across the country.

-We’re committed to improving our homes and communities, giving you better places to live in safer, greener and more pleasant neighbourhoods.
+We’re committed to improving our homes and communities, giving you better places to live.
+We aim to make our neighbourhoods safer, greener, and more pleasant for everyone.

-Wherever we invest, we ensure communities are kept together and that our existing residents are the first to benefit from the new homes, employment opportunities and community facilities.
+Wherever we invest, we make sure that communities are kept together and our existing residents benefit first from the new homes, employment opportunities, and community facilities.

 Clarion residents are rehoused according to need.
-Families in overcrowded households will be offered larger homes, and in some cases, separate homes will be offered to their adult children.
+Families in overcrowded households will be offered larger homes, and sometimes separate homes will be offered to their adult children.
 Existing residents are rehoused first in a single move.

 - Every social rented home replaced.

 - Replacement home for all Clarion tenants and resident homeowners.